 Items must fit in the back of the garbage truck.
 Dismantle large items.

-The City reserves the right to deny collection of any items deemed hazardous to our trucks or personnel.
-For example, large railroad ties can puncture our trucks' hopper and hydraulics when placed in the hopper.
+The City reserves the right to deny collection of any items deemed hazardous to our trucks or staff.
+For example, long railroad ties can puncture our trucks' hopper and hydraulics.
 If you're unsure if your items are acceptable, please call 319.248.1740.

 Do not leave your garbage at other people's curbs.